-When it comes to Bluetooth Low Energy modules, chipsets and development kits, prices are only getting cheaper.
+When it comes to Bluetooth Low Energy modules, chipsets and development kits, prices are only getting lower.
 Take for example the new nRF52840 USB dongle.
-The dongle costs only $10!
-It can serve as a great development kit with a few I/O peripherals including one button, two LEDs (one green, one RGB), and 15 GPIO pins.
+The dongle costs only $10 and can serve as a great development kit with a few I/O peripherals including one button, two LEDs (one green, one RGB), and 15 GPIO pins.

 The nRF52840 dongle is a compact USB dongle that’s based on the nRF52840 chipset from Nordic Semiconductor.
 The dongle can be used in two main use cases:

 - As a dongle that enables nRF Connect PC applications such as the Bluetooth Low Energy application (central and peripheral emulator), the nRF Cloud Gateway application, and the RSSI Viewer application.

 - As a development kit that can run your own custom applications or the sample applications provided with the nRF52 SDK.
 These include Bluetooth Low Energy, Bluetooth mesh, Thread, ZigBee, 802.15.4, ANT and 2.4GHz proprietary applications.

 Keep in mind that the dongle does not have debug capabilities, but rather only supports programming or communicating via the USB port.
 Also, as of the time of this tutorial, the nRF Sniffer application does not support the nRF52840 dongle, but this is inevitable to change.
 When this feature becomes available, this low-cost dongle will serve as a great sniffer especially for capturing Bluetooth 5 BLE traffic including long-range mode (Coded PHY), high-speed mode (2M PHY), and extended advertisements packets.

 In today’s blog post, we will cover how to use the dongle for running the Bluetooth Low Energy nRF Connect application as a central or a peripheral.
 In an upcoming post, we will go over how to use the dongle to run your own custom BLE application.